 Despite these notable attributes, the species is increasingly threatened by over-exploitation, habitat degradation, and limited natural regeneration, warranting urgent attention toward its conservation.
 Scientific gaps particularly in areas such as population genetics, and physiological responses to climate stressors impede the formulation of robust conservation and propagation strategies.
 There is a pressing need for region-specific studies that explore its phenotypic plasticity, seed biology, and breeding systems to support genetic improvement programs and silvicultural advancements.

-This review synthesises existing knowledge while illuminating critical knowledge gaps, emphasizing the multidimensional value of X. xylocarpa.
+This review synthesizes existing knowledge while illuminating critical knowledge gaps, emphasizing the multidimensional value of X. xylocarpa.
 Sustainable harvesting protocols community-based forest management and in situ and ex situ conservation strategies must be prioritized to ensure long-term viability.
 Future research integrating traditional ecological knowledge with modern biotechnological approaches could greatly enhance the species' utilization potential.
 As global environmental challenges intensify safeguarding such multipurpose native trees is vital not only for biodiversity conservation but also for supporting rural economies and climate adaptation strategies.
 X. xylocarpa thus emerges not just as a tree of utilitarian significance but as a biological asset of strategic ecological and socio-economic importance for future tropical landscapes.

 References: